cloudspannerecosystem/autoscaler/terraform/gke/README.md

     cat autoscaler-config/autoscaler-config*.yaml
     ```

+    These two files configure each instance of the autoscaler that you
+    scheduled in the previous step.
+Notice the environment variable
+    `AUTOSCALER_CONFIG`.
+You can use this variable to reference a configuration
+    that will be used by that individual instance of the autoscaler.
+This means
+    that you can configure multiple scaling schedules across multiple Spanner
+    instances.

+    If you do not supply this value, a default of `autoscaler-config.yaml` will
+    be used.

-    You can configure multiple Spanner instances by including multiple stanzas.
+    You can autoscale multiple Spanner instances on a single schedule by
+    including multiple YAML stanzas in any of the scheduled configurations.
+For
-    For the schema of the configuration, see the [Poller configuration][autoscaler-config-params]
+    the schema of the configuration, see the [Poller configuration]
-    section.
+    autoscaler-config-params] section.

 9. If you have chosen to use Firestore to hold the Autoscaler state as described
     above, edit the above files, and remove the following lines: